-Quiz: how much do you really know about secure merchant services?
+Quiz: How much do you really know about secure merchant services?

 Considering that 96 percent of data breaches target payment card data, having a plan for secure merchant services is not optional.
 Although the U.S. has seen a 70 percent increase in fraud since 2004, four out of five SMB merchants believe they are not in danger.
 This overconfidence can be risky as 80 percent of data breaches target small businesses, and 60 percent of small businesses close within six months after experiencing a breach.

 The majority of security issues among SMB merchants arise from lack of education.
-So the more you know about secure merchants services, the more you know about the solutions and best practices you need to implement to help protect your business.
+So the more you know about secure merchant services, the more you know about the solutions and best practices you need to implement to help protect your business.
 To find out how informed you are about secure merchant services, we invite you to take our short quiz.

 1. Why is tokenization an important feature to look for in a payment solution?